thunlp/OpenDelta/README.md

 # >>> <pad> Is Harry Potter written by JK Rowling?</s>

-# Now save the delta models, not the whole backbone model to tmp
+# Now save merely the delta models, not the whole backbone model, to tmp/
 delta.save_finetuned(".tmp")
+import os; os.listdir(".tmp")
 # >>>  The state dict size is 1.443 MB
 # >>>  We encourage users to push their final and public models to delta center to share them with the community!